 We are the data controller which means we decide how your data is used and protected.
 We take your privacy and our responsibility to protect your information seriously.

 Who we are

-Prelude Books Ltd is a company registered in England under company number 09761115, with its registered address as set out below.
-The imprints ‘Farrago’, ‘Prelude’ and ‘Duckworth’ are trading names of Prelude Books Ltd.
+Duckworth Books Ltd is a company registered in England under company number 09761115 (former company name: Prelude Books Ltd), with its registered address as set out below.
+The imprints ‘Farrago’, ‘Duckworth’ and ‘Prelude’ are trading names of Duckworth Books Ltd.

 You can contact us as follows:

 Address: Duckworth Books, 13 Carrington Road, Richmond, TW10 5AA, UK

 Our website and services are aimed at adults, and we do not knowingly collect any personal data relating to children aged under 15 years old.
 If you are under the age of 15, please do not provide us with any of your personal data, including your email address.